filipesilva/multi-stage-queue/README.md

 There's many tradeoffs around responsiveness, staleness of data, user flows, user expectations, and data integrity to be made in this space.
 It would be ideal if each client could largely operate as standalone.

-MQS aims to simplify such systems by modelling their state as a event log with a mutable tip.
+MSQ aims to simplify such systems by modelling their state as a event log with a mutable tip.
 There is a known set of events that will not change in order, but beyond that point there is an optimistic set of events that might change.
 A deterministic state can be obtained on each client by applying both set of events.
 By having a way to know when the order changed, the client can decide how to react to go back to a correct state.